roman-milk/roman-milk.github.io/making-scents.md

  "But you don't drink," she responded.
 "So you'll just do the driving later."

  "OK." he agreed and summoned enough courage to put his hands on her hips.
 "Where did you want to . . .I mean . . .Let's go to the Devil's Martini."
-Report_Story #2